Most Frequently asked Database Interview Questions and answers:

-A functional dependency ‘A’ and ‘B’ is said to be fully functional dependent when removal of any attribute say ‘X’ from ‘A’ means the dependency does not hold anymore.
+A functional dependency ‘A’ and ‘B’ are said to be fully functional dependent when removal of any attribute say ‘X’ from ‘A’ means the dependency does not hold anymore.

-Q #22) What do you understand by E-R model?
+Q #22) What do you understand by the E-R model?

 Ans: E-R model is an Entity-Relationship model which defines the conceptual view of the database.

-E-R model basically shows the real world entities and their association/relations.
+The E-R model basically shows the real-world entities and their association/relations.
 Entities here represent the set of attributes in the database.

 Q #23) Define Entity, Entity type, and Entity set.

 Ans: Entity can be anything, be it a place, class or object which has an independent existence in the real world.